irsbugs/cmrt/backup_of_crivcrm.md

 `$ mkdir civicrm_backup`

 Change to the plugin directory.
 This has  the civicrm directory.
-Off this directory are all the CiviCRM folders and files
+Off this directory are all the CiviCRM directories and files

 `$ cd /srv/www/wordpress/wp-content/plugins/`